w3f/polkadot-wiki/docs/learn/learn-guides-test-opengov-proposals.md

-The preimage hash of this call is `0x82802c62d52a2431e422b58fff1fbdd0efc648e7c98351bd26048d169b94f956` and its length is `733` (obtained from Polkadot JS UI Governance > Preimgaes tab for that lists the preimages that are already submitted).
+The preimage hash of this call is `0x82802c62d52a2431e422b58fff1fbdd0efc648e7c98351bd26048d169b94f956` and its length is `733` (obtained from Polkadot Developer Interface Governance > Preimgaes tab for that lists the preimages that are already submitted).

 ```